dmatavel/my_awesome_phonebook/README.md

-# my_awesome_phonebook
+# phonebook

 ## **Description:**

-My Awesome PhoneBook is an introductory exercise in the C++ language.
+My Awesome PhoneBook is an introductory exercise to C++ language in 42 cursus.
 Its aim is to learn namespaces, classes, member functions, stdio streams, initialization lists, static, const, and a few other basic things.

 ## **Instructions:**